dotnet/csharplang/proposals/params-span.md

   - the element types are managed types that are considered identical by the runtime, or
   - the element types are unmanaged types of the same size.

-An implicitly allocated array may be reused regardless of whether the array was allocated on the stack or the heap.
+An implicitly allocated array may be reused regardless of whether the array was created on the stack or the heap.

-### Lowering implicit stack allocation
+### Lowering implicit allocation
 For an array `T[]` of constant length `N`, the compiler will synthesize a `struct` with `N` fields of type `T` where the layout and alignment of the fields matches the alignment of elements in `T[]`.
 The array will be represented with a value of the synthesized `struct`, and a `Span<T>` created from a `ref` to the first field.